 Although the department is small, with ten full-time faculty members, the research interests of the faculty are diverse, and opportunities for research in most of the important areas of chemistry are available.
 The rare combination of a small department and an active faculty with many and varied research interests offers the student a unique opportunity for an intellectually stimulating program in a close and friendly setting.

 For many undergraduates, the opportunity to conduct research in an active laboratory is the defining experience of their degree program.
 Research demonstrates real-world applications of classroom knowledge and skills, develops independent thinking, and provides valuable experience to those considering a career in industry or continuing studies in medical or graduate schools.
-In addition, Clark's innovative Accelerated B.A./Master's Degree Program allows students who develop strong research interests the opportunity to integrate undergraduate and graduate-level study to earn a master's degree in a tuition-free fifth year.

 The chemistry program at Clark will allow you to take part in advanced scholarship and research as early as your first year.
 You can choose a traditional program of inorganic, organic, analytical, or physical chemistry, or pursue one of our interdisciplinary programs which include biochemistry and molecular biology, and materials science.